 If you have a specific idea for a video concept that you believe will work well and want to have a lot of consistency throughout your videos, this method is best.
 If possible, include an example video for the creator to reference.

 Note: if you use a very specific concept make sure it is still easy and feasible to execute for creators.

 Example: Stare at the camera and wait for the part of the song when they say “Grrr”, then make the “Grrrr” face like a dog.
-Reference this video: https://vm.tiktok.com/om9YDv/
+Please reference this example video.